Mount Amiata guided tour

 Besides the vaunted Tuscany landscape, that of cypresses and golden fields, there is a place in the region where nature is still wild and fascinating in its being difficult to tame; to discover this place you have to leave the low altitude of the Val d’Orcia hills to climb towards peaks where you can discover the history of men and their millenary civilization: all this is what you can discover by the Mount Amiata guided tour.

-While travelling by car or bus, what will grab your attention will be the almost dreamlike view of a barren landscape, where the grey clay hills, continuously shaped by the erosive action of the wind stand out.
+We start this beautiful journey from Radicofani.
+Approaching this village by car or bus, what will catch your attention will be the almost dreamlike view of a barren landscape, where the grey hills of the Crete stand out, continuously shaped by the erosive action of the wind.

-As we get closer to Radicofani, you will notice how quickly we go up in altitude, with the air becoming increasingly rarefied and cold, even if you happen to do this tour in the summer.
-Radicofani is a village rising 800 meters above sea level.
+Radicofani is a village rising 800 metres above sea level.
 Documented since the Iron Age, thanks to the discovery of finds that attest to the presence of settlements in the area, in the Middle Ages this place was an important control point on the Via Francigena route.

 The Fortress of Radicofani